onflow/docs/docs/guides/fungible-token.md

 flow scripts execute cadence/scripts/ReadVaultBalance.cdc 123
 ```

-You should now see one token in `test-acct-2` account!
+You should now see 1 token in `test-acct-2` account!

 ## More